xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 * collection.removeByKeys(keys)

-These commands can be used to perform multi-document lookup and removal operations efficiently from the ArangoShell.
+These commands can be used to perform multi-document lookup and removal operations efficiently from the AvocadoShell.
 The argument to these operations is an array of document keys.

 These commands can also be used via the HTTP REST API.
 Their endpoints are: